 We spend three nights based in a charming boutique hotel in the historic centre of Brussels.
 On arrival there will be an optional short orientation walk to Brussels’ Grand Place.
 (Overnight Brussels) B

 - The Royal Museums of Fine Arts of Belgium: Musée Magritte

 - Time at leisure

 Brussels was the cradle of Art Nouveau.
-Victor Horta, the Belgian who developed the style inspired architects like Hector Guimard, France’s most important exponent of Art Nouveau, who applied Horta’s whiplash design in his work for the Paris Métro.
+Victor Horta, who developed the style, inspired architects like Hector Guimard, France’s most important Art Nouveau architect, who applied Horta’s whiplash design in his work for the Paris Métro.

 Today, we first visit the Musée Victor Horta, located in Horta’s private house and studio (1898 – 1901).
 Both have utterly exquisite, finely detailed interior decoration that has largely been retained, with the mosaics, stained glass, and wall decorations forming a harmonious and elegant whole.

 We next explore the museum dedicated to Brussels’ most famous modern artist, the Surrealist painter René Magritte.
 The Musée René Magritte, displaying some 200 original paintings, drawing and sculptures, is the world’s largest collection of his work.